duncanwraight-datastax/prodterm/README.md

-# Terminal Claude Assistant
+# ProdTerm

-A terminal-based assistant powered by Claude AI for handling daily tasks directly from the command line.
+A terminal-based productivity assistant powered by Claude AI for handling daily tasks directly from the command line.

 ## Features

 - Chat with Claude AI directly from your terminal
 - Summarize webpages
 - Get email summaries from your Gmail account
+- Get summaries of Slack channel conversations
 - Pretty terminal UI with command history and auto-completion
 - Model Context Protocol integration for extensibility